NicolasAGP/Red-soci-mejorada/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-Then open http://localhost:8000 in your borwser and create a new account with test as company name.
-We mapped `test.localhost` to `127.0.0.1`.
-So, it should work properly.
+Then open http://localhost:8000 in your borwser and create a new account with edit user-perfil.

 Community